I want more. Much more. Money? No way! I want more time! More time to live – 106 healthy years.

-When travelling I like to see as much a possible, that’s obvious.
+When travelling I like to see as much as possible, that’s obvious.
 But I also like to relax a bit.
-I’d like to enjoy the beautiful hotel rooms and get pampered at the hotels’ facilities.
+I’d like to enjoy the beautiful hotel rooms and get pampered at the hotel’s facilities.
 In the evening I’d like to go out and chat with people on the one hand, on the other I’d enjoy some quiet time bye:myself.
-I’d like to do some beauty treatments, I’d like to read my book – and of course I need a lot of time to write my blog posts and edit the pictures.
-And I’m not even following all these blog boosting activities that I do at home which immediately affects the traffic.
+I’d like to do some beauty treatments, I’d like to read my book – and of course, I need a lot of time to write my blog posts and edit the pictures.
+And I’m not even following all these blog-boosting activities that I do at home which immediately affects the traffic.

 All these activities – and passivities – do not fit in 24 hours.

 Why I am complaining about this while I’m here in Cambodia?
 Because I constantly have to choooooose!
 And my choice ought to be everything, but obviously, that’s impossible.